cedw032/shopping-list/README.md

 ## What missing
 There is still a lot to be done here.
 Authentication (Identity) and Authorization (Access managent) are the first two that come to mind, but also there are a number of pieces missing from the intended final architecture.

+In a real commercial product I would probably include sentry (error loggin) and heap (analytics)

+More test coverage would be great.